-Field escription
+Field Description

-ESP Key Lifetime (seconds) Sets the lifetime for the ESP Security Association (SA).
-After this time expires, a new SA is negotiated by re-keying.
-Range: 180-86400 (default 7200)

-ote: Either end may initiate the negotiation; both ends need not agree.

-Perfect Forward Secrecy (PFS) Perfect Forward Secrecy (PFS) is enabled by default.
-Options are: Disabled Enabled (default)

-Network

-Local Address Type he network information of the device.
-Options are: Use the Host Subnet Specify Address or Subnet (default)
+Local Address Type Use the information of the device.
+Opt Host Subnet Address or Subnet (default) ions are:

-Local Address/Subnet t If Specify Address or Subnet is selected, enter the local address or subnet in CIDR notation; for example, 192.168.13.0/24.
+Local Address/Subnet example, 192 dress or Subnet is selected, ent 2.168.13.0/24. han one local address/subnet is a ter the local address or subnet in CIDR notation; for not supported.

-ote: More than one local address/subnet is not supported.

-Remote Address/ Subnet List The IP address or subnet (in CIDR notation) of the device(s) connected to the remote VPN server.
-These addresses/subnets will be accessible from any hosts connected locally to the router.
+Remote Address/Subnet List These addresses/subnets will be accessible from any hosts connected locally to the router.
 Note that you can only have one remote address of 0.0.0.0/0 for all the VPNs.
-Note: Enter subnets or addresses as a comma-separated list, ensuring that there are no

-paces before or after commas.
+Note: Enter subnets or addresses as a comma-separated list, ensuring that there are no spaces before or after commas.

-efault values are:
+Default values are:

 VPN Remote Address

 1 10.11.12.0/24

 2 10.11.13.0/24

 3 10.11.14.0/24

 4 10.11.15.0/24

 5 10.11.16.0/24

-Remote Address/ Subnet Exemption omma-separated list of Remote Addresses or subnets (in CIDR notation) to be exempted.
+Remote Address/Subnet Exemption List Comma-separated list of Remote Addresses or subnets (in CIDR notation) to be exempted.

-List ote: Enter subnets or addresses as a comma-separated list, ensuring that the paces before or after commas. re are no
+Note: Enter s before or afte a-separated list, ensuring that there are no spaces

 Field Description Exempt ALMS and AMM Server Traffic From Tunnel Selects whether or not to exclude ALMS and AMM server traffic from the tunnel.
-You may enable this setting if the addresses of the ALMS/AMM servers are within the range of the remote subnet(s), and the remote server is not configured to route this traffic to the ALMS/AMM servers. • Disable (default) • Enable Gateway Virtual IP Type Appears when IPsec Local Termination is set to Host.
+You may enable this setting if the addresses of the ALMS/AMM servers are within the range of the remote subnet(s), and the remote server is not configured to route this traffic to the ALMS/AMM servers.
+Disable (default) Enable Gateway Virtual IP Type Appears when IPsec Local Termination is set to Host.
 Selects how the virtual IP address is assigned.
-Automatic-The LX40 receives the virtual IP address dynamically from the VPN server (default when IKEv2 is used).
-Manual-Manually assign the virtual IP address.
+Automatic - The LX40 receives the virtual IP address dynamically from the VPN server (default when IKEv2 is used).
+Manual - Manually assign the virtual IP address.
 Note: You can select Automatic for the Gateway Virtual IP Type only when IKEv2 is used.
 When IKEv1 is used, Manual is the only option available.
 Gateway Virtual IP Appears when IPsec Local Termination is set to Host and Gateway Virtual IP Type is Manual.
 Enter the virtual IP address of the VPN server.
 Default value is 0.0.0.0.
 Note: The default value is not a valid IP address.
 To create a working VPN tunnel, you must enter an IP address according to your network's design.
-Authentication Authentication Method Pre-shared Key Certificate When Pre-shared Key is selected, the Authentication settings appear as in Figure 7-7.
-When Certificate is selected, the Authentication settings are as shown below.
-Authentication Authentication Method Load CA Certificate Currently installed CA Certificate Load Local Certificate Currently installed Local Certificate Load Local Certificate Key Currently installed Local Certificate Key Remote Certificate Identity Load CA Certificate Loads the server root CA (Certificate Authority) certificate.
-When you click the button, a window pops up and enables you to browse and select the file containing the root CA certificate.
-For more information, see Loading Certificates and Certificate Keys on page 218.
-Currently installed CA Certificate Displays the filename of the most recently uploaded root certificate Load Local Certificate Loads the client certificate.
-For more information, see Loading Certificates and Certificate Keys on page 218.
-When you click the button, a window pops up and enables you to browse and select the file containing the client certificate.